bshephe9/BulletinReport/README.md

 Here is a Screenshot of a rough draft of the App:
 <img width="796" alt="screen shot 2019-01-03 at 10 49 39 am" src="https://user-images.githubusercontent.com/37412308/50647068-ab250180-0f45-11e9-9170-65be7799576b.png">

-Here is a ScreenShot of this App:

-Here is a brief demo of this App in use:

-Testing:

-Insert the Travis Data Below: